- Install your current version of ACDSee on the computer where your database is currently located.

 - With all the images are highlighted, right click on a thumbnail and click Metadata | Embed Database Information.

-Note: If your images do not support embedded XMP (e.g. RAW or DNG, etc), ensure that you have selected Write sidecar files for formats that do not support embedded XMP.
+Note: If your images do not support embedded XMP (e.g. RAW file), ensure that you have selected Write sidecar files for formats that do not support embedded XMP.
 ACDSee will create an XMP file for each image with the same filename.

 - Click Yes to start the Embed Database Information process.